tareqimbasher/NetPad/README.md

 ## Updates

-NetPad automatically checks for updates each time you start the application and will notify you when a new version is available.
+NetPad checks for updates on startup and will notify you when a new version is available.

-Automatic updates are not supported, but will be added in the future to make updating as seamless as possible.
-Stay tuned for future updates!

-The latest version can be downloaded from the [Releases](https://github.com/tareqimbasher/NetPad/releases) page.
+The latest version can always be downloaded from the [Releases](https://github.com/tareqimbasher/NetPad/releases) page.

 ## Wiki

-The [Wiki](https://github.com/tareqimbasher/NetPad/wiki) is a great place to find more information about NetPad.
+The [Wiki](https://tareqimbasher.github.io/NetPad/#/wiki/) is a great place to find more information about NetPad.
+See the [Troubleshooting](https://tareqimbasher.github.io/NetPad/#/wiki/Troubleshooting) page if you run into any issues.

+## Features :rocket:

+* Scripting:
+    * Write, save and run your own scripts
+    * Manage namespaces
+    * Per-script .NET SDK version selection
+    * Auto-open unsaved scripts from previous session on launch
+* Output & Visualization:
+    * Dump complex objects to the results console
+    * Export results to Excel or HTML
+    * User-defined results styling
+* Database:
+    * Add database connections and servers
+    * Query with LINQ or SQL
+* Packages & References:
+    * Add NuGet packages to scripts
+    * Reference assemblies from disk
+* CLI:
+    * Run scripts from the command-line using [npad](https://tareqimbasher.github.io/NetPad/#/wiki/CLI)
+* Code Analysis:
+    * Syntax Tree Visualizer
+    * IL Viewer
+* Editor:
+    * Vim keybindings
+    * User Secrets management
+* Code Intelligence (OmniSharp):
+    * Code Completion (Intellisense)
+    * Semantic Highlighting
+    * CodeLens
+    * Inlay Hints
+    * Hover for Documentation
+    * Go-to implementation
+    * Find References
+    * Find Symbol
+    * Rename Symbol
+    * Action Suggestions
+    * Diagnostics
+    * Document Highlighting
+    * Contextual code folding
+    * Format document/selection/on-type

+## Recently Added in [v0.11.0](https://github.com/tareqimbasher/NetPad/releases/tag/v0.11.0) :sparkles:

+* **.NET 10 Support:** Support for the .NET 10 SDK.
+* **NetPad CLI (`npad`):** Run scripts, standalone C# files, and inline code directly from the terminal.
+Install with `dotnet tool install -g netpad.cli`.
+[Wiki](https://tareqimbasher.github.io/NetPad/#/wiki/CLI)
+* **IL Viewer:** Inspect the generated IL for your scripts in the Code pane.
+* **User Secrets Manager:** Manage and access user secrets via a dedicated pane and `Util.Secrets`.
+[Wiki](https://tareqimbasher.github.io/NetPad/#/wiki/Util?id=user-secrets)
+* **Oracle Data Connections:** Oracle database connections are now supported.

-## Troubleshooting
+## Planned Features :construction:

-See the [Troubleshooting](https://github.com/tareqimbasher/NetPad/wiki/Troubleshooting) section of the Wiki.
+* Debugging
+* Hyperlink driven Lazy-loading of results, and a DataGrid view
+* Benchmark your code
+* Referencing other scripts
+* Export a script as a "ready to run" .NET app
+* Export a script as a C# project
+* Git tracking of script changes
+* Workspaces/Sessions
+* Plugins

 ## Contribution & Support